cablespaghetti/k3s-monitoring/README.md

 helm upgrade --install prometheus prometheus-community/kube-prometheus-stack --version 10.3.3 --values kube-prometheus-stack-values.yaml
 ```

-*I've picked a specific version of the Helm Chart here which I know works with the config is this repository.
+*I've picked a specific version of the Helm Chart here which I know works with my config.
 Feel free to remove the `--version` parameter to get the latest version.*

 This deploys Prometheus, Alert Manager and Grafana with a few options disabled which don't work for k3s.
 You'll get a set of default Prometheus Rules (Alerts) configured which will alert you about most of things you need worry about when running a Kubernetes cluster.